thenormalboy123/adventofcode_2022/README.md

 # adventofcode_2022

 Hello!
-This is just a repo for me to upload all my codes that I submitted for Advent Of Code 2022
+This is just a repo for me to upload all my codes that I submitted for Advent Of Code 2022.
+All codes are written in python.

 All the challenges can be found <a href= "https://adventofcode.com/2022/"> here </a>